jonmcurry/professional_claims_processing/README.md

 The `/failed_claims` page lists recent failed claims and the `/status` endpoint returns processing counts so you can display a real-time indicator in the UI.
 Database and query metrics are exposed from the `/metrics` endpoint for operational monitoring.
+The `/compliance/dashboard` route summarizes audit events and data retention status.
 Full API documentation is available at `/docs` when the server is running.
 The raw OpenAPI specification can be downloaded from `/openapi.json`.